Samir-Farag/ICPR2024/README.md

 ## The Paper: "Colon Segmentation Using Guided Sequential Episodic Training and Contrastive Learning"
 More content will be added later.

+Although the experiments were conducted to segment the colon, we believe that the same approach can be successfully used to segment other organs that are scanned as sequential slices that do not have abrupt changes.
 ## Standard FSS Models

 ### 1. AAS-DCL